 Instead of receiving what we eventually reach out for, we are often left feeling criticised, judged, alone, isolated and totally inadequate!
 That is IF we believe the professional doing the blaming!
 Then comes the feelings of failure and guilt, even questioning ourselves a million times about where we went wrong!

 However, IF we as the parent indeed have the confidence in our own abilities and stand our ground, ‘parent blaming’ then brings feelings of frustration, anger, insult and isolation.

 When you are constantly having to fight against services, fight for support, fight for someone to believe you, and yes that’s what is boils down to, this naturally is going to have a negative effect on your own mental health and well-being.

-But sadly these particular professionals go home at night without a second thought of the damage they have caused, potentially from one flippant comment or indeed the constant belief that parents are at fault for their child’s behaviour.
+But, sadly, often these particular professionals go home at night, without a second thought of the damage they have caused, potentially from one flippant comment or indeed the constant belief that parents are at fault for their child’s behaviour.
 Not realising how seriously damaging this is for the receiving parent.

 What benefit is it to anyone to blame the parent?